hoentschrode/check_dlan_bandwidth/README.md

 ```

-.. them make a custom service in ``services.conf`` wich automatically applies to all dlan devices:
+.. then make a custom service in ``services.conf`` which automatically applies to all dlan devices:
 ```
 apply Service "DlanBandwidth" {
   import "generic-service"